 The Small Details Matter

-Small details can have a heavily influence how employees perceive their work environment, and a few areas where facility managers can have a big impact include security systems, proper lighting, adequately stocked restrooms, and the ambient temperature of the facility.
+Small details can have a heavy influence on how employees perceive their work environment, and a few areas where facility managers can have a big impact include security systems, proper lighting, adequately stocked restrooms, and the ambient temperature of the facility.
 A facility needs to feel safe and secure so that employees can focus on their work without being concerned for their wellbeing.
 Security services can range from security cameras and alarm systems to uniformed guards and patrols.
-What is most important about your security program is that it suits your facility needs and infrastructure and gives your employees peace of mind when they are in the facility.
+What is most important about your security program is that it suits your facility’s needs and infrastructure and gives your employees peace of mind when they are in the facility.
 When the lighting in a facility is poor, it can decrease productivity and detract from the overall appearance of the facility.
 Research also shows that a well-lit facility can increase alertness and decrease fatigue and daytime sleepiness.
 Consider installing LED lights, which can improve the light quality in your facility while also being more energy efficient.
-Another common complain facility managers encounter is the stock of supplies in the restroom.
+Another common complaint facility managers encounter is the stock of supplies in the restroom.
 When restrooms are frequently out of toilet paper, paper towels, or soap, this can be aggravating to employees.
-Having a reliable consumables program and having your janitorial provider regularly checking the stock in the restrooms is essential.
+Having a reliable consumables program and having your janitorial provider regularly check the stock in the restrooms is essential.
 And when it comes to maintaining a comfortable environment, your HVAC system plays a key role.
 The temperature of a facility correlates with employee satisfaction and productivity.
 Studies show the ideal temperature is between 69.8 degrees and 71.6 degrees Fahrenheit.
 Ensuring that your HVAC systems are well-maintained and capable of maintaining the right indoor temperature is an important step in employee satisfaction.
 Air purification can also significantly impact the overall safety and health of your facility.
-Patented processes like Marsden Services CleanAir can safely remove particulates from the air, including allergens, bacteria, and viruses, including CoV-2, the virus that causes COVID-19.
+Patented processes like Marsden Services CleanAir can safely remove particulates from the air, including allergens, bacteria, and viruses, including CoV-2, the virus that causes infectious disease.

 Hybrid Workspaces Can Cultivate Collaboration